MicrosoftDocs/globalization/globalization/methodology/pseudolocalization.md

 ---
 title: Pseudolocalization
 description: How do you verify that your product is localizable without actually localizing into a real language?
-By faking it with pseudo-localization.
+By faking it with pseudolocalization.
 ---

 # Pseudolocalization

+Pseudolocalization is informally referred to as simply "pseudo" when you're working in the context of localization.

 Pseudolocalization is a strategy where you can verify that your product is localizable without actually localizing into a real language.
-Pseudolocalization is informally referred to as simply "pseudo" when you're working in the context of localization.
+Pseudo enables the discovery of many potential issues in localization, separately from any actual translation.
+The pseudo strategy can be applied in the earliest phases of development before translation begins.

 ## Pseudotranslation